Matt Haig: Career

 The Comfort Book was released on 1 July 2021.
-The Life Impossible was published in 2024 about Grace, a recent widower who unexpectedly inherits a house in Ibiza and after travelling there she discovers she has superpowers.
+The Life Impossible was published in 2024 about Grace, a recent widow who unexpectedly inherits a house in Ibiza and after travelling there she discovers she has superpowers.
 She sets out to solve the mystery of her old acquaintance's death.
 A review described it as magic realism and a wise and moving novel.
+The Midnight Train, a spiritual followup to The Midnight Library, was released in May 2026.

 Personal life

-Haig married Andrea Semple whom he knew since they were teenagers, and they live in Brighton, Sussex, with their two children—Lucas (born 2008) and Pearl (born 2009)—and a dog.
-The children were homeschooled.
+Haig married Andrea Semple whom he knew since they were teenagers, and they live in Brighton, Sussex, with their two children and a dog.

-Haig identifies as an atheist.
-He has said that books are his one true faith, and the library is his church.
+Haig is an atheist.
+He has said that books are his faith, and the library is his church.

-Some of Haig's work — especially part of the non-fiction books — is inspired by the mental breakdown he suffered from when he was 24 years old.
-He still occasionally suffers from anxiety.
+Some of Haig's work — especially part of the non-fiction books — is inspired by the mental breakdown he had when he was 24 years old.
+He still occasionally has anxiety.
 He has been diagnosed with attention deficit hyperactivity disorder (ADHD) and autism.